Production Deployment Checklist

 -

-Redis capacity - Plan cache memory requirements
+Redis capacity (optional but recommended) - Plan cache memory

-- Minimum: 512MB RAM for Redis
+- Minimum: 512 MB RAM

-- Recommended: 2GB+ for high-traffic deployments
+- Recommended: 2 GB+ for high-traffic deployments

-- Enable persistence (RDB or AOF)
+- Enable persistence (RDB or AOF) if you want cache to survive restarts

 -